 Though the studies are not yet fully complete, there is significant thinking that excess consumption of fructose is responsible for the increase in globally suppressed immune response.
 Much more research is needed to fully understand how exactly this occurs, though we do know that bacteria and yeast feed on sugar and that when these organisms get out of balance within the body, infections and illness are far more likely.

-One Australian studies showed a direct correlation with children gaining Asthma-like symptoms after high consumption of sugar, which would account for the severe increase of auto-immune disease over the past 20 years.
+One Australian study showed a direct correlation with children gaining Asthma-like symptoms after high consumption of sugar, which would account for the severe increase of auto-immune disease over the past 20 years.

 All you vampires and werewolves out there will hate this one, but as much as you’ve heard it a million times before, it’s worth repeating: sugar really is awful for your teeth.
 High fructose foods provide easily digestible energy for the bad bacteria in the mouth, which in turn are fully fuelled up to then attack your teeth.
 Just to think, all of those creepy crawlies wandering around your mouth causing tooth decay… If that’s not truly horrific, we don’t know what is....